Should Schools insist that Students use Fountain Pens?

 Why do some schools still insist that students use fountain pens?
 Is there an advantage to using a fountain pen over a biro or similar pen?

 I believe there is.
 Do you remember your first lovely fountain pen?
-I am not talking about the first one; you had to have at school, which was probably only a few pounds and leaked all over the place.
-My pen leaked everywhere, and with my awful hand-writing, my teachers always said, it looked like ‘a spider had crawled out of the inkwell all over the paper’!
-No, I am talking about a gorgeous weighted pen, with a beautiful thick, smooth nib which glides like water over the paper.
-I am not saying; I started writing beautifully, just because I had a better pen, but I think it helped.
+I am not talking about the first one, you had to have at school, which was probably only a few pounds, and leaked all over the place.
+My pen leaked everywhere and with my bad hand-writing, my teachers always said, it looked like ‘a spider had crawled out over the inkwell all over the paper’!
+No, I am talking about a lovely weighted pen, with a beautiful thick, smooth nib which glides like water over the paper.
+I am not saying, I started writing beautifully, because I have awful hand-writing, but i think it helped.

 Should you buy an expensive pen?

-It is obvious, isn’t it?
-You go out and pay a fortune for a nice car, or a beautiful washing machine etc., why do you expect to get a biro for fifty pence and assume the student will produce beautiful hand-writing?
+It is obvious really isn’t it.
+You go out and pay a fortune for a nice car, or a nice washing machine etc., why do you expect to just get a biro for fifty pence and expect the student to produce beautiful hand-writing?
 Think about it, doesn’t make sense, does it?
 So, when they are ready, and when you can trust them with a pen, that costs a tenner for a starter pen (and I mean a starter pen), just see how they go on.
-Having a lovely weighted pen in their hand may encourage them to try to spend a little extra time writing, and you and the student will probably see the difference quite quickly.
-It is indeed worth a try, isn’t it?
+Having a lovely weighted pen in their hand, may encourage them to try to spend a little extra time writing and you and the student will probably see the difference quite quickly.
+It is certainly worth a try, isn’t it?

 Should schools insist on students using fountain pens, or is it just ‘a thing’ they want to do?
-I think it is a good idea, but, I would like to see if any research has been carried out, to confirm whether fountain pens improve people’s writing or not.
-I am going to see if any research has been done to support the schools’ theory and will update this in the future.
+I personally think it is a good idea, but, I would like to see if any research has been done to confirm whether people this is correct or not.
+I am going to see if any research has been done to support the schools’ theory and will up-date this in the future.